DomoApps/StarterKit/README.md

 ### Download and install StarterKit
 Use git to *clone* (download) this project from [https://github.com/DomoApps/StarterKit.git](https://github.com/DomoApps/StarterKit.git).
-If you are using a command line client, `cd` to the folder you want the `StarterKit` in then run:
+If you are using a command line client, `cd` to the folder you want the `StarterKit` in, then run:
 ```bash
 git clone https://github.com/DomoApps/StarterKit.git
 ```